prajjwal1/dotfiles/README.md

 # What is this?
-These are Matthew my shell configuration dotfiles.
+These are my shell configuration dotfiles.
 The primary goal is to increase CLI productivity on Linux, though many scripts run just fine on any POSIX implementation.

 # Inspirations
 The contents of this repo have been partly invented from scratch, partly inspired by open source projects, and partly refactored from snippets from colleagues and friends.
 Many are attributed.